-- 4.4.3.1 Pills and capsules need analytical confirmation if a literature search, or information provided by the agency, indicates that they contain a controlled substance, Schedule I or II.
+- 4.4.2.2 For trafficking amounts.
+ALL samples will be analyzed until the appropriate trafficking weight is reached.
+Example: Forty balloons come in, each with about 0.1g of suspected heroin.
+The analyst will weigh out enough to get to the first trafficking level, 2.0 g, and analyze each. - 4.4.2.3 For the non-statistical methods ONLY the results of the samples actually tested can be reported and testified to.
+No representation as to the content of the other samples is to be inferred. - 4.4.3 Pharmaceuticals - 4.4.3.1 Pills and capsules need analytical confirmation if a literature search, or information provided by the agency, indicates that they contain a controlled substance, Schedule I or II.
 Exception, if a controlled substance has been analytically confirmed from a non-pill sample in the case then a pill(s) listed to contain the same controlled substance only needs a literature search, (section 4.1.7.3).
 If a literature search reveals that pills with two, or more, different labels contain the same controlled substance then only one of the pills needs to be analyzed.
-For the purpose of satisfying the "two test, two sampling" rule, described in 4.8.2.1, a literature search or a labels from pharmaceutical packaging (ampoules, vials, blister packs, etc.) will be considered a presumptive test. - 4.4.3.2 Acceptable literature references are published books (PDR, DIB, Logo index etc.), manufacturer's web sites, and Drugs.com.
+For the purpose of satisfying the "two test, two sampling" rule, described in 4.7.2.1, a literature search or a label from pharmaceutical packaging (ampoules, vials, blister packs, etc.) will be considered a presumptive test. - 4.4.3.2 Acceptable literature references are published books (PDR, DIB, Logo index etc.), manufacturer's web sites, and Drugs.com.
 All literature searches shall be documented.
 Information from Poison control centers and non-manufacturers' web sites can be used as a preliminary test when further analytical testing is performed or in conjunction with published books or approved websites to delineate pills with similar imprints and descriptions. - 4.4.3.3 If an analyst, through training and experience, can make an educated assumption as to an identity of a partial pills content, that is subsequently analytically confirmed, then the results of a literature search of the partial pill can be used as a presumptive test.
-Examples of these type of pills are four part bar shaped Xanax, large four part Methadose 40, round Valium heart shaped center holes etc. For the purpose of this section only, if the contents of the partial pill yield a positive color test then the results of the color test should be used instead of the literature search. - 4.4.3.4 If they are to be analyzed, the contents of each type of two part, unsealed, gelatin type capsules will be analyzed after the seals have been physically checked and noted in the case records.

-4.4.4 Multiple samples, statistical method.
+Examples of these type of pills are four part bar shaped Xanax, large four part Methadose 40, round Valium heart shaped center holes etc. For the purpose of this section only, if the contents of the partial pill yield a positive color test then the results of the color test should be used instead of the literature search. - 4.4.3.4 If they are to be analyzed, the contents of each type of two part, unsealed, gelatin type capsules will be analyzed after the seals have been physically checked and noted in the case records. - 4.4.4 Multiple samples, statistical method.

 If the content of all the samples of a multi sample exhibit, even those samples not actually analyzed, is to be inferred then a hypergeometric sampling scheme will be employed.
-The ISP Forensic laboratories will use the software from ENFSI for making the calculations as to the number of samples required.
-This software has been supplied to each laboratory.
+The ISP Forensic laboratories will use the software from ENFSI (European Network of Forensic Science Institutes) for making the calculations as to the number of samples required.
+The latest version of this software Is available from swgdrug.org/tools.
 It is up to each analyst using this method to understand its limitations and the implications.